book week concert

 These two fallacies couldn’t be further from the truth.

-“Research shows that social and emotional learning helps students to be more successful in life,” says Ms. Poulsen.
+“Research shows that social and emotional learning helps students to be more successful in life,” said Ms. Poulsen.

 When students can articulate their emotions, understand how to resolve conflict, know their boundaries, communicate efficiently, and advocate for themselves, they’ll be better prepared for any challenging situations that may arise in academic life.